gotchoices/MyCHIPs/doc/learn-users.md

 design, the transactions themselves become quite private as well--certainly much more private than we can achieve with a <i>public</i> block chain.

-### Identities
+### Private Credit Identities
 One of the challenges with some credit-based systems relates to establishing a genuine identity for each of the participants.
 For example, what if someone enters a credit pool with a false identity, creates a bunch of credit-based money, and then leaves without standing behind those credits?

 This problem is largely mitigated with MyCHIPs.
+Users typically need only concern themselves with the credit-worthiness of those they connect directly to (share a [tally](learn-tally.md) with).
-Only those people who connect directly (share a [tally](learn-tally.md)) with each other need to be concerned with the identity of their trading partners.
-And users are encouraged to connect only with people and companies they already have some degree of implicit trust in (such as employers, regular customers and regular suppliers).
+Users are encouraged to connect only with people and companies they already have some degree of implicit trust in (such as employers, regular customers and regular suppliers).

-Furthermore we will [quantify and limit](learn-tally#credit-terms) the trust each trading partner has with the other so no one needs to take any more risk than a particular relationship might warrant.
+Furthermore, users can [quantify and limit](learn-tally#credit-terms) the trust they have for their partners so no one needs to take any more risk than a particular relationship warrants.

 True, entities could potentially join the MyCHIPs network through multiple different relationships (and possibly even different identities).
-But unless they can develop a sufficiently strong real-world reputation to earn a non-zero credit limit, they will be very limited in the kind of damage they can inflict.
+But unless they can develop a sufficiently strong real-world reputation to earn a non-zero credit limit, they will be limited in the kind of damage they can inflict.

-### Resource Addresses
+### Traditional Resource Addresses
-Our historical Internet experience makes us familiar with a model where digital resources are accessed using some kind of public address such as a [URI](https://en.wikipedia.org/wiki/URI).
+We are familiar with the traditional Internet model where digital resources are accessed using a public address in [URI](https://en.wikipedia.org/wiki/URI) format.
 A host address is an important part of the URI which may also include a port number.
 Host addresses are typically specified as a domain name or possibly an IP number.

-IP numbers are a rather <i>hard-coded</i> way of addressing resources.
+IP numbers are a more <i>hard-coded</i> way of addressing resources.
 More often we prefer to use a logical domain name so that if we want to move a computer to a location where the IP number is different, people can still address the information at the expected place without having to know to change the host address to the new location.